 The project is in collaboration with BrainSTEM, an industry partner with extensive experience in STEM based mentoring programs, as well as Australian and New Zealand Society of Biomechanics ANZSB, the University of Queensland, the University of Melbourne, Central Queensland University, University of Newcastle and Griffith University.

-As a BRInC Mentee you will get to work in a team of four to five girls to develop your own biomechanics project and story.
-Over 100 days, with the guidance of a mentor, you will use laboratory-based resources and access training on a weekly basis to gain hands-on experience in biomechanics and the biomedical engineering industry.
+As a BRInC Mentee you will get to work in a team of girls to develop your own biomechanics project and story.
+With the guidance of a mentor, you will use laboratory-based resources and access training on a weekly basis to gain hands-on experience in biomechanics and the biomedical engineering industry.

 The program is organised in line with the Australian Government’s COVIDSafe principles and can be moved to on online format if required.

 We look forward to working with the schools that have already signed up.Find out more

 To conclude their BRInC 2022 journey, each team was asked to create a short video showcasing their research or innovation project, and to share their learning experiences with the other teams.

 The mentors will attend training workshops that are designed to empower them to inspire and build confidence in the STEM capabilities of girls, as well as build their own confidence as STEM role models.
 The training will be delivered by BrainSTEM who are experienced in STEM mentor development.

 The mentors will form part of a network of female biomechanists and biomedical engineers around Australia, who will provide ongoing professional support to each other.